mrevanishere/anki-easy-mode/README.md

-# ankiaddonleech
+# anki is here
-For gracefully dealing with leeches
+For gracefully dealing with frustrating cards